AMHansonn/AMHansonn/README.md

 - 👋 Hi, I’m @AMHansonn
 - 👀 I’m interested in computer science.
-Recently I have started to learn how to harness JavaScript and Python to create neural networks;; Keep posted to see some projects I have made with Neural Networks, whenever I finish them!
+Recently I have started to learn how to harness JavaScript and Python to create neural networks.
 - 🌱 I’m currently a High School student.
 - 💞️ I’m looking to collaborate on anything!
 I'm always seeking knowledge.
 - 📫 How to reach me {